-Fall fishing for salmon and steelhead
+Fall Fishing for Salmon and Steelhead

-When it comes down to it, there's 2 types of fly fishing I truly enjoy.
-First, is chasing hatches and finding rising trout.
-I love when it all comes together and you know what is happening where, what to use, how to use it and get a fish to rise to take your offering.
-It doesn't get much better than that.
-Now second, is chasing migrant salmon and steelhead as they enter the tributaries to spawn in the Fall.
-I live fairly close to the Great Lakes and make a few trips every year up there to get my fix.
-Doing this out West on true steelhead with big water and the hopes of even bigger fish is very high on my to do list.
 Now the reason I love this so much is the pursuit.
 You have to get the conditions just right to have an amazing day, and even so it doesn't always work out.
 Sometimes it's just so easy and other days you freeze your tail off and don't even get a bump.
 But that's the fun in it for me.
 Even more fun is introducing someone to it.
 Seeing someone hook into a 5-30lb fish for the first time when they're used to landing 8" stocked trout is something I will never grow tired of.
 The excitement, turned to instant panic, and the letdown when they almost always lose that first fish is just a joy to watch.
 A little bit of coaching to see them land that first fish is like watching them catch their first ever fish.

-These fish are instinctive to return to spawn in the Fall (ok I know some do in the Summer and Spring).
-Many people judge this on water temperature.
-Typically the salmon run first, and the steelhead follow a few weeks later.
-On a normal year you will see a few fish here and there make some runs into the streams anytime in August, but the large majority of fish will start in the middle to end of September.
-You can target these fish on the shorelines in the lakes while they are "staging" to run the tributaries.
-Even while they are activly running, you can still target the mouth of the streams in the lake they are coming from.
-Fish will make their runs for the next few months.
-You can even see fresh fish coming in December and January in many years.
 That being said, the salmon run is a bit shorter.
 I've heard the vast majority of Coho salmon in some streams will run in under a week, where the king salmon will take a solid 4-8 weeks.
 Steelhead can run for months as they don't die after they spawn so it seems their spawning runs last a longer time.
-With that, you can target salmon during their run and a little while after they are in there, but steelhead can be targeted until they return to the lake in the Spring.
+With that, you can target salmon during their run and a little while after they are in there, but steelhead can be targeted until they return to the lake in the spring.

 Many of the Great Lakes fish are stocked.
 However, there is evidence of natural reproduction in all lakes, some more than others.
 The stocked fish are placed in the stream as smolts.
-These smolts are typically around 7" and are put in the streams in the Spring time so they can know their surroundings to return in a few years.
-Then they'll go out to the lake, gorge themselves and grow to fairly large sizes and return back to where they came.
-So the first place to look is the streams that they stock the smolts.
-After that, look at surrounding areas.
-Many times you'll see tributaries up and down the lake from that spot that will also see fish return in them.
-Both large and small, these waters can sometimes be a safe haven from the crowds.
-They may not get as many fish but you may have them all to yourself.
-Now when we are talking about waters out West, there are so many that get natural runs of wild fish it's hard to grasp.
-Some of these salmon will travel literally thousands of miles of water to their spawning grounds.
-A little bit of research can get you into some fish even if you don't live by the coast.
+These smolts are typically around 7" and are put in the streams in the springtime so they can know their surroundings to return in a few years.
+Then, they'll go out to the lake, gorge themselves and grow to fairly large sizes and return back to where they came.

 Rod

 The first thing you want to do, as we noted in the article about how to pick your next fly rod, its to pick the right gear for your day on the water.
-For salmon I recommend anywhere between a 8 and 10 weight rod.
+For salmon, I recommend anywhere between a 8 and 10 weight rod.
 This way you can handle the fish well and release without over fighting them if wanted.
 If the water is bigger I would step up to a larger weight or a switch or spey rod.
 For steelhead, if salmon are present I would stay with a 7- 8 weight, but if not, depending on average size, a 10-11 foot 6-7 weight rod is just about perfect.
 This gives you the line control for swinging streamers or drifting flies and the backbone to fight some of these bigger fish.

 Reel

-When it comes to a reel for these fish I actually recommend that if you spend more money on a piece of equipment, it be the reel.
+When it comes to a reel for these fish, I actually recommend that if you spend more money on a piece of equipment, it be the reel.
 I've seen my fair share of rods busted by fish, by improper use by the angler, and sometimes just because.
 For that reason I don't think an expensive rod is always what's best.
 But a reel, is going to get a work out on these fish.
 I've had steelhead take me into my backing twice before, and putting the brakes on a fresh run fish is sometimes harder done than said.
 I've seen cheap reels get burned up as well.
 I also recommend getting a sealed drag.
 Yes it helps against getting dirt and grime in the drag housing, but also because if you're a nut like me and fish in below freezing temperatures, if your reel gets wet in conditions like that, the drag will freeze up.
 That's a huge problem in landing a fish when you cant release any line.

 Line